iovisor/kubectl-trace/README.md

 That pod has a Go program in it that is at `/caturday`, that program has a function called `main.counterValue` in it that returns an integer every time it is called.

-The purpose of this program is to load an `uretprobe` on the `/caturday` binary so that every time thhe `main.counterValue` function is called we get the return value out.
+The purpose of this program is to load an `uretprobe` on the `/caturday` binary so that every time the `main.counterValue` function is called we get the return value out.

 Since `kubectl trace` for pods is just an helper to resolve the context of a container's Pod, you will always be in the root namespaces